Active Directory and LDAP Integration

 - Local, LDAP and Active Directory account records are accessible from all configured Unix/Linux systems using the name service switch (NSS).

 - A Secure4Access pluggable authentication module (PAM) allows all PAM-enabled applications to authenticate against all cross-platform accounts and their passwords.

-- Account credentials/passwords and expiration are consistent across all systems.
+- Account credentials/passwords, validity and required style are consistent across all systems.
 Changes made on any system will be available to all.